For years, student loan scams have been tempting borrowers with empty or misleading promises that…

 With the many flexible income-based repayment options now available for student loans, I continue to scratch my head why defaults have continued to increase.

-While it may be true that most people don’t know about these payback options wouldn’t you think their loan servicing companies would at least mention them as a way to help their customers avoid default?
+While it may be true that most people don’t know about these student loan payback options wouldn’t you think their loan servicing companies would at least mention them as a way to help their customers avoid default?
 Apparently, these loan servicers prefer to keep their customers in the dark.
 Unless students ask for one of these payback options, they are simply not offered to them.
 Complaints from borrowers have shown that refinancing and loan modifications are virtually non-existent.
 I suspect that these income-contingent payback options are simply not profitable enough for the loan servicing companies.

 It’s All About Maximizing Profits